NASAGA Awards for 2014

-The Ifill-Raynolds Award is a memorial award given for outstanding contributions to simulation gaming, recognizing one of NASAGA’s members who develops or uses simulation games with joy and serious purpose, which is in the spirit of those for whom it was named – Don Ifill and Gennie Raynolds.
-Don and Gennie brought joy and serious purpose as well as spirit to their work, and specifically to their work with simulation gaming.
-Gennie and Don, who died within two months of each other in 1995, were our first active members to pass away and NASAGA decided to honor their memory with this award
+The Ifill-Raynolds Award, which is a memorial award given for outstanding contributions to simulation and gaming, recognizes one of our members who develops or uses simulation games with joy and serious purpose.
+This is in the spirit of the NASAGA members it was named for Don Ifill and Gennie Raynolds Don and Gennie brought joy and serious purpose as well as spirit to their work, and specifically to their work with simulation gaming.
+Gennie and Don, who died within two months of each other in 1995, were our first active members to pass away and NASAGA decided to honor their memory with this award.

 The Ifill-Raynolds Award recipient’s work should respect and make use of the power and spiritual richness within practical settings.
 In an exemplary way, the work should:

 - Foster a sense of community among those who interact with it.

 - Deepen understanding of a cultural, organizational, and/or global common good as it provides for interaction with the situation(s) or system(s) being modeled.

 - Enable active, positive listening by participants to themselves and/or those different from themselves, enhancing their understanding of themselves and others.

 - Contribute to strengthening or changing an organization or group’s climate and spirit while building a deeper understanding of its purpose.